HyperviewHQ/hyperview_docs/documentation/user-guide/search/index.md

 ## Quick Search and Advanced Search

-Quick Search lets you quickly lookup assets from the search palette (*Search → Quick*).
+Quick Search lets you quickly lookup assets from the **Quick** tab of the search palette.
 Search results appear as soon as you type a matching character string.
 Clicking on a search result opens the corresponding asset Dashboard.

 ```{image} /user-guide/search/media/qs.png
 :class: border-black
 ```

-The Advanced Search page is also accessible from the search palette (*Search → Advanced*).
+The Advanced Search page is also accessible from the **Advanced** tab of the search palette.
 Search results appear in a grid, allowing users to perform relevant actions such as Export and Bulk Delete.
 Double-clicking a matching asset opens its Dashboard.

 Advanced Search has two tabs: